KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

 Remove the medium that makes motion possible and motion itself ends.
 "Alternative carriers" are a conceptual illusion born of mistaking emanated frameworks — such as the cosmic laws within a given universe — for the structural ground.
 Those frameworks can be replaced; Structon cannot.
-It is the non-ordinal ⧞ condition for any framework to exist at all.
+It is the precondition for any framework to exist at all.
 The "coming undone" position treats the existence of inversion within the structure as proof the whole thing is compromised and must be abolished.
 But abolishing absolute structure abolishes the possibility of centropic motion — and reaches not liberation but nonexistence, which the attempt cannot reach, since the attempt presupposes the structure it would undo.

 **Anchor**
 The medium is not one route among many.
 It is the condition for routes to exist.